kovalevivan/library-management/README.md

   - Swagger UI

 ##  What was implemented
-Single-page web application with REST API backend for book management with the following features:
+Single-page book management web application with a REST API backend.
+The application has the following features:
- - Create, Read, Update, Delete options
+ - Create, Read, Update, and Delete commands
- - Server side pagination
+ - Server-side pagination
- - Server side sorting
+ - Server-side sorting
- - Server side filtering by several parameters
+ - Server-side filtering by several parameters
- - Security with login form and storing user data in database
+ - Security features: login form and storage of user data in the database